Drossel-Studio/bms/README.md

 ## Description

 ## Requirements
-- Python 3.5.2
+- Python 3.6

 ## Usage
 ### convert
 ```
-$ python bms2json.py <path>
+$ python bms2json.py <path> <output path>
 ```
-Please put the directory path where the .bms file exists in <path>
+Please put the directory path where the .bms file exists in <path>.

+Please put the directory path to <output path> where you want to store generated json file.

+(if <output path> is empty, generated json files are stored in same folder of bms files)

 ## Documents